 First of all, we’d like to thank the amazing yuricannes for working with us to create the featured image for this episode.
 I think you’ll agree that it’s an amazing piece of art, and you should definitely check out their work.

-which is so much better than a bucket of legacy, or whatever it was that Arcade Attack came up with
+or whatever it was that Arcade Attack came up with

 and have moved onto the more important topic at hand: what are we all looking forward to being released in the Fall season.